It’s a bird, it’s a plane, it’s… an airport fueling system?

 Combined, these three operational branches create the fueling systems utilized at airports around the world.

 From airport to airport, fueling systems can operate in a variety of different ways, but it really boils down to the key question of who runs the show.

 Airports can run the operations themselves, managing fuel deliveries, owning and maintaining equipment, and hiring their own personnel, or they can outsource the process to a company that specializes in fuel systems.

 Let’s consider the best options based on the size of an airport.

 General aviation airports—or “GA,” if you’re in the business—are airports used for recreational and private flying.
 Their tarmacs tend to be lined with tiny, four-passenger planes, owned and operated by aviation enthusiasts with a passion for flight.
 If you have a friend who dreams of getting a pilot’s license, this is the kind of airport they’d use to make that happen.

 Airports of such a small size often choose to operate their fueling systems themselves, either in an effort to be more financially self-sufficient or to bond with the community by hiring locally and investing in the community.
 Either way, the airport must decide if they want to own or lease all of the equipment required, and where they will purchase the fuel.

-Once an airport surpasses the size of a GA, it’s likely they will use a fixed-base operator (FBO), a specialized aviation service operation (SASO), or a fuel consortium to run fuel operations on the premises.
+Once an airport surpasses the size of a GA, it’s likely it will use a fixed-base operator (FBO), a specialized aviation service operation (SASO), or a fuel consortium to run fuel operations on the premises.
 An FBO will run the entire operation, while a SASO is defined as an FBO that runs less than full services.
-In the United States, there are around 3,000 FBOs, with big hitters like McKinney Air Center and Banyan Air Service topping the list of 2018’s Pilot’s Choice Award for best FBO in America.
+In the United States, there are around 3,000 FBOs, with big hitters like McKinney Air Center and Banyan Air Service topping the list of 2018’s Pilot’s Choice Awards for best FBO in America.

 How does an FBO operate?